 Even better is that it’s extremely easy to replace.
-Labor costs can vary depending on if the mechanic you take it to has a set minimum rate for all jobs – but we highly recommend just replacing it yourself because it’s so easy.
+Labor costs can vary depending on if the mechanic you take it to has a set minimum rate for all jobs, but I highly recommend just replacing it yourself, since it’s so easy.

 From there, all you need to do is twist the new radiator cap on clockwise to finish the job!
 It’s easy to do, and it can save you a few bucks at the repair shop.